Valverde questioned after another late collapse by Barcelona - WHIZ News

 “It’s normal that when you lose and don’t reach your objectives, and when our fans see that the team is not playing like they would like, that people talk and say things,” Messi said.
 “We have to be more united than ever, remain a strong group and get through this.

-“This year will we try to play like we did today (before the late goals) and not commit childish errors like those we committed today.”
+“This year we will try to play like we did today (before the late goals) and not commit childish errors like those we committed.”

+But that didn’t stop the Spanish sports media reporting that Barcelona club officials met with midfield great Xavi Hernández to probe him as a possible replacement for Valverde either now or next season.

+Xavi left Barcelona in 2015, following 17 trophy-laden seasons, for Qatari club Al-Sadd, where he coaches.
+The speculation that he could soon be returning home led to Al-Sadd saying no move was imminent.

 Barcelona’s loss at the King Abdullah Sports City on Thursday came five days after it conceded an 88th-minute equalizer at Espanyol in the Spanish league.
 The late goal by Wu Lei also came on a desperate counterattack similar to both of Atlético’s late attacks that led to goals, when Barcelona’s backline was out of sync and let a pass through to a player with only goalkeeper Neto to beat.
 Wu’s goal ruined a superb match by Luis Suárez, who had scored with a fine touch and made a difficult pass for an assist.